-Jordanian court rules against cancelling gas deal with Israel
+Jordan's constitutional court rules cancelling gas deal with Israel would be illegal

 The court said the cancellation of the agreement would be "completely inconsistent" with stipulations set out in a peace agreement between the two countries, The Jerusalem Post reported.